snohio/mealkit/docs/README.md

 Chef's Premium Content is delivered fresh to you with only the finest ingredients of code.
 Utilizing that premium audit and remediation content (as I like to call it "meal kit"), I will teach you how to create a wrapper of compliance to deliver to your systems to ensure persistence and validation.
 Utilizing this method will get you from sous to head chef in the shortest time possible.

-In this 90 Minute Workshop, we are going to create a wrapper cookbook with the premium STIG (Security Technical Implementation Guides), understand and implement waivers, use the Chef Infra remediation wrapper with exceptions, and deliver the content to a provided Ubuntu and Windows server.
+In this 90 Minute Workshop, we are going to create a wrapper cookbook with the premium STIG (Security Technical Implementation Guides), understand and implement waivers, use the Chef Infra remediation wrapper with exceptions, and deliver the content to a provided Ubuntu 20_04 server.

 ## Prerequisites